 Salesforce is a highly customizable tool that we’ve leveraged at Resource Hero to allow you to easily—anywhere, anytime.
 Whatever app you choose, you’ll want to find one that’s:

 - Capable of exporting and compounding time tracking data with other data (such as forecasted hours or profit margin)

 - Able to track both billable (client paid) work as well as non-billable (internal non-paid) work

 Be a Time Tracking Advocate

 Bringing the idea of time tracking to your manager or project manager is an excellent way to show you’re looking to push your team towards efficiency.
 Highlight tangible deliverables like:

 - Insights based on historical, personal, and business data (not hunches)

 - Realistic projects schedules based on past data

-- Ability to determine profitability by project and by resource
+- Profitability metrics by project and resource